 How To Rent Out Farmland for Cash

-Allow the interested farmers to come out and look at the land.
-This meeting will give you a sense of their personal qualities.
-It’s also a good time to explain what will be in the lease, discuss farming practices, how long the lease term will be and negotiate price.
-If the farmer says he is interested in renting after seeing the land, tell him you will be in touch with what steps need to be taken next.
+- Meet In Person- Never rent to someone you haven’t personally met.
+Allow interested farmers to come out and look at the land.
+Meeting in person is a good time to explain what will be in the lease, discuss farming practices, how long the lease term will be and negotiate a price.

-Once a lease is signed, a landlord can’t restrict how the land is farmed unless it’s written in the lease.
-If you want the farmer to leave some crops standing for late-season hunting, you need to get it in writing.
-You also want to write what will happen if you sell the land (in some states, if the buyer sells the rented land, the new buyer must honor any existing lease).
-And of course, be sure to note that you have permission to access and hunt on the rented land.
-Here is an example of a farmland lease, but be sure to put any other terms in it that are not covered.
-Also, have an attorney look over the document to ensure your best interest is in mind.
+Once you’ve found the tenant that passes all of your criteria, it’s time to draw up a lease.
+When doing so it’s important that the lease is a formal lease.
+Many agricultural universities will publish a sample farming lease, but that should only be used as a starting point.
+Be sure to outline any terms that you want the farmer to follow.
+For example, If you want the farmer to leave some crops standing for late-season hunting, you need to get it in writing.
+You will also need to make sure you include what will happen if you decide to sell the land (in some states, if the buyer sells the rented land, the new buyer must honor any existing lease).
+Lastly, be sure to add that you have permission to access the rented land to hunt and visit.

 Adhere to the Lease

 After the lease is signed, stick to the terms.
 Keep lines of communication open and be reasonable.
-Hopefully this goes for both parties.
+By being accountable from the beginning, hopefully, this will set the tone for both parties going forward.